With no tourist handouts, hungry Bali monkeys raid homes

 The donations from villagers have helped, but they are also feeling the economic pinch and are gradually giving less and less, he said.

-“This prolonged pandemic is beyond our expectations,” Mohon said, “Food for monkeys has become a problem.”
+“This prolonged pandemic is beyond our expectations,” Made Mohon said, “Food for monkeys has become a problem.”

 The macaque is an omnivore and can eat a variety of animals and plants found in the jungle, but those in the Sangeh Monkey Forest have had enough contact with humans over the years that they seem to prefer other things.

-And they’re not afraid to take matters into their own hands, Alit said.
+And they’re not afraid to take matters into their own hands, Gustu Alit said.

 Frequently, monkeys wander into the village and sit on roofs, occasionally removing tiles and dropping them to the ground.
 When villagers put out daily religious offerings of food on their terraces, the monkeys jump down and make off with them.